 Don’t be intimidated by the job title!
-Most Aerospace Engineering Technicians usually only need an Associate’s degree to assist in the construction and testing of spacecraft.
+Most Aerospace Engineering Technicians usually only need an Associate degree to assist in the construction and testing of spacecraft.

-There is an increasing demand for Software Engineers in the workforce, meaning that 4-year degrees are becoming less commonplace in this profession.
+There is an increasing demand for Software Engineers in the workforce, meaning that four-year degrees are becoming less commonplace in this profession.
 Software Engineers create software for businesses.
-They can recommend software updates for devices to ensure they’re running properly, and make any fixes or adjustments as needed to the software they’ve created.
+They can recommend software updates for devices to ensure they’re running properly, and make any fixes or adjustments as needed to the software they’ve created or installed.

 Social Media Manager